 Listen to Katherine on a variety of subjects by visiting her Soundcloud page here.

-Transmission of the Enneagram…
+Claudio Naranjo’s Transmission of the Subtypes

 Claudio Naranjo was the individual who gathered his cohorts and organized the 10-month intensive with Oscar Ichazo that commenced on July 1, 1970, in Arica, Chile.
 He completed six months of the 10-month training program, in which the Enneagram played a minor role.
 Afterward, he returned to Berkeley, California, where he recruited fellow seekers to join his spiritual study group, "Seekers After Truth" (SAT).